Drastal/sounddenly-deprecated/README.md

 A web app to play your songs or streams with a visualizer and apply some basic filters.

+*DEPRECATED*
+This project no longer be maintened.
+A new sounddenly project starts, proper.

 ###Technologies###
 Audio processing: [Web Audio API](http://webaudio.github.io/web-audio-api/).